AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 ## 1. Abstract

 Approximate nearest neighbor search (Approximate Nearest Neighbor, ANN) is the core operator of vector retrieval systems, many applications need to find the most similar top-k vectors from massive vector collections within extremely short time.
 The problem is that vector indexes are often very large, the cost of putting everything into DRAM is high, while placing data on SSD will push latency to the millisecond level, and will especially significantly worsen tail latency (p95) .
-Classic conclusions like the Five Minute Rule tell us that the huge differences in cost and performance across storage hierarchies force systems to do tiering and cache management, and the key challenge is: which data should reside permanently in DRAM, and which can stay on SSD.
+Classic conclusions like the Five Minute Rule tell us that the huge differences in cost and performance across storage hierarchies force systems to do tiering and cache management, and the key challenge is: which data should reside permanently in DRAM, and which can stay on SSD.[1]
+[2]

 This project combines an ANN engine with a tiered DRAM + SSD model, uses an IVF structure as the index backbone, and manages the residency of IVF inverted lists (IVF lists) between DRAM and SSD with different caching policies.
-We compare multiple policies, including the two extreme baselines all DRAM and all SSD, the traditional recency policy LRU, the traditional frequency policies naive LFU and window LFU, and the seconds rule policy we implemented.
+We compare multiple policies, including the two extreme baselines all DRAM and all SSD, the traditional recency policy LRU, the traditional frequency policies naive LFU and window LFU, and the reuse-interval (seconds_rule) policy we implemented.[9]

 Through a unified experimental pipeline, we run parameter sweeps under different DRAM ratios, different nprobe values, and different SSD IOPS constraints, examining the recall–latency tradeoff, as well as I/O amplification and migration overhead.
 Here, nprobe indicates how many clusters / inverted lists are accessed per query in an IVF index, a larger nprobe means more candidates and higher accuracy, but also higher compute and I/O cost; recall measures what fraction of the “true correct answers” that should be returned are actually retrieved by ANN; I/O amplification describes how many extra times the system is forced to read from SSD in order to obtain a small number of useful results.